dailystory/docs/articles/changelog/2020/april.md

 * updates to weave installer
 * refactor weave properties
 * fix bug with form2
+* add additional contact fields to search
+* add mobile phone to search and other updates

 ## April 29, 2020
 * remove the displayimport url param when seen